aregsar/aregsarblog/blog/2021/installing-composer-on-macos/index.md

 The --optimize-autoloader generates optimized PHP autoload files.

 > note --prefer-dist tries to install from packagist.org and falls back to git repository.
 Replace it with --prefer-source to try to install from the git repository then fallbask to packagist.org

+## Updating installed package version strategy

+We saw earlier that we can use the `composer update` command to upgrade package to the latest version within their specified version roll forward strategy.

+> When no package version is specified in composer.json then the default strategy is to move to the latest version of the package.

+However sometimes we want to change the version strategy for the package or we want to downgrade or updgrade to a specific version.

+In that case we can remove the package using composer remove and then re-install the package using composer require with the specific package version that we want or with the new package version strategy.

+Another way is to manually update the package version in composer.json and then run the composer update command.

 ## displaying composer.lock file dependency tree